FrapperColin/dev-challenges/404-not-found-master/404-not-found-master/README.md

   </a>
 - What was your experience?
 - What have you learned/improved?
-  Discovered responsive vh / vw and media queries
+  Discovered responsive vh / vw and media queries / figma
 - Your wisdom? :)

 ### Built With